ShrRa/interpython_hpc/_episodes/14-command-line.md

 {: .callout}

 ### deleting files
 You may accidentally create file and want to delete it.
 This can be done with the `rm` command which stands for remove.
-Be careful, the `rm` command permantly deletes a file - this is not like putting it in the trash can or recycle bin where you can recover it.
+Be careful, the `rm` command permanently deletes a file - this is not like putting it in the trash can or recycle bin where you can recover it.
 For that reason, we recommend you use the `-i` flag which double checks with you before it deletes a file.
 Now we can remove our hello_world_3.sh file.

 ```bash
 $ cd code